MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/change-your-billing-addresses.md

 ::: moniker range="o365-worldwide"

-To learn more about your bill or invoice, see [View your bill or invoice for Office 365 for business](view-your-bill-or-invoice.md) and [Understand your invoice for Office 365 for business](understand-your-invoice.md).
+To learn more about your bill or invoice, see [View your bill or invoice](view-your-bill-or-invoice.md) and [Understand your invoice](understand-your-invoice.md).

 ::: moniker-end

 ::: moniker range="o365-germany"

-To learn more about your bill or invoice, see [View your bill or invoice for Office 365 for business](view-your-bill-or-invoice.md) and [Understand your invoice for Office 365 for business](understand-your-invoice.md).
+To learn more about your bill or invoice, see [View your bill or invoice](view-your-bill-or-invoice.md) and [Understand your invoice](understand-your-invoice.md).

 ::: moniker-end

 ::: moniker range="o365-21vianet"

-If you're using Office 365 operated by 21Vianet in China, see [View your bill or get Fapiaos in Office 365 operated by 21Vianet](../services-in-china/view-your-bill-or-get-a-fapiao.md).
+If you're using Office 365 operated by 21Vianet in China, see [View your bill or get Fapiaos for Office 365 operated by 21Vianet](../services-in-china/view-your-bill-or-get-a-fapiao.md).

 ::: moniker-end